 The low-end tells a similar story, albeit to a lesser degree.
 The lows are full, deep, and rich but just don’t reach as low as some may want.
 Paired with a sub, however, the Motion 20s create an incredible system.

-Overall, MartinLogan has created an incredible speaker with the Motion 20s.
-On their own, the speakers sound and look fantastic, giving a well above par listening experience at $1500/pair.
+Bottom Line: Overall, MartinLogan has created an incredible speaker with the Motion 20s.
+On their own, the speakers sound and look fantastic, giving a well above par high-end speaker listening experience at $1000/pair.
 However, the Motion 20s truly shine when integrated with a sub and/or center speakers, creating an amazing system that exceeds expectations.

 - Definitive Technology Mythos STS 120v Supertower – $1499/Speaker